SECRET-GUEST/boundman/README.md

 - A notepad opening all text file and showing what's hidden in : https://github.com/SECRET-GUEST/ecrire
 - A powerful autoclicker : https://github.com/SECRET-GUEST/autoclicker

-And there is more in tiny script (without graphical user interface but easy to use ) : https://github.com/SECRET-GUEST/tiny-scripts
+And there are more in tiny script (without graphical user interface but easy to use ) : https://github.com/SECRET-GUEST/tiny-scripts

 [![Download boundman](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/boundman/files/latest/download)